joel-st/kunkun-nostr-goto-repo/readme.md

-# Nostr NIP Repository Extension
+# Open Nostr NIP Repository Extension

 This extension opens the official [Nostr NIP](https://github.com/nostr-protocol/nips) (Nostr Implementation Possibilities) repository in your browser.
 It's a simple headless command that can be triggered from [Kunkun](https://kunkun.sh).